Frequently Asked Questions About Research

 There are many reasons why people volunteer for research studies.
 Some studies test the effects of potential new drugs/treatments for a disease or condition and participation allows someone to have access to these treatments before they are available to the general public.
 Another reason people volunteer for research is to benefit society and help others.
 They want to be a part of discovering or advancing treatments for those with similar illnesses or loved ones who could become ill.
 General knowledge of the human body, as well as the discovery of better treatments, cures, and prevention methods would not be possible without research participants.
 Every medication that we take for our own health conditions is only available because other people have volunteered to participate in research.

-The short answer is everyone!
+The short answer is, everyone benefits from research studies!
 Patients may benefit directly from participation or from future discoveries made based on information learned as a result of a research study.
 In addition, medical professionals may be given access to more treatment options for patients, as well as a greater understanding of a health condition or potential treatments as a result of research done.

 While many people think of research as being performed in laboratories and hospital rooms, there are a variety of settings where research studies take place.
 These settings include (but are not limited to) academic hospitals, private practices, research clinics, community centers, schools, churches and even in the home (e.g., online, telephone, telehealth visits, etc.).